Selubi/selubi.github.io/docs/linux/service.md

 Service Managers are the program that manages services, and it is the first program launched by the kernel boot.
 Strictly speaking, it is the first process executed in the [user-space environment](https://en.wikipedia.org/wiki/User_space_and_kernel_space).
 This is why its PID (process identification number) is always `1`.

 `systemd` is the service manager most used in modern Linux distributions.
-We will discuss mainly `systemd` and then explain the difference with its predecessor, `SysV`.
+We will discuss mainly `systemd` and then explain the difference with its predecessor, `SysVinit`.

 ## `systemd`: Service manager of modern Linux distribution